31 October 2017

 Power-Lines and Poles

 They are easy to miss, but always be aware of powerline and power poles when taking external shots.
-They are often hard to miss, as they can even pop up in internal shots when not being aware them.
+They are often hard to miss, as they can even pop up in internal shots when not being

 The best way to avoid unknowingly getting powerlines in your shots is to get creative with angels.
-One great way of doing this is use areas, like balcony poles and window frames to hide them, even shooting down low can hide them.
+One great way of doing this is

 When marketing a property, it is essential to make sure the listing stands out to a potential buyer.
 The best way to do this is to find a point of difference, this is generally something unique to the listing, such as beautiful views, pools, and grand front entrances.